sug0/git-signify/README.md

 Where `object` stores the raw (20 byte) object id of some git object to be signed, and `signature` stores the signature over `object`.
-The tree's hash is returned by `git signify sign`.
+The tree's hash is returned by `git signify raw sign`.

 ### Storing signatures in tags